kubernetes-sigs/kind/site/content/docs/user/using-wsl2.md

 ## Helpful Tips for WSL2

-- If you want to shutdown the WSL2 instance to save memory or "reboot", open an admin PowerShell prompt and run `wsl <distro> --shutdown`.
+- If you want to terminate the WSL2 instance to save memory or "reboot", open an admin PowerShell prompt and run `wsl --terminate <distro>`.
 Closing a WSL2 window doesn't shut it down automatically.
 - You can check the status of all installed distros with `wsl --list --verbose`.
 - If you had a distro installed with WSL1, you can convert it to WSL2 with `wsl --set-version <distro> 2`